-Across the programmes, provision is provided for students with special educational needs (SEN) and English as a second language (ESL) - the latter from year 2.
+Across the programmes, provision is provided for students with special educational needs (SEND) and English as a second language (ESL) - the latter from year 2.
 Until this point, the school believes that separate ESL teaching is not required since children "soak up" English so quickly.

-What about Student Achievement?
+What about Academic Achievement?

 What About Facilities?

 Facilities at DIA are good and they include:

 The school has a very decent range of after school activities - which as an IB school you would expect.
 DIA offers the International Award (Duke of Edinburgh) and the Model United Nations, staples, it seems, of IB schools as the means to participating in the Creativity, Action and Service element of the programme.
 One of the school's students recently won the poetry recitation competition at the Emirates Airline Festival of Literature.
 The school was one of the first schools in Dubai to become an Eco Flag school.

 DIA's 2015-2016 report rating of Outstanding carried over to the 2016-2017 year, granting the high achieving school a well-deserved break from the rigours of inspection.
 The downgrade from Outstanding to Very Good in 2017-18 will no doubt have come as an unwelcome result for Dubai International Academy.
 However, the school can console itself with the news that it was not alone in this results - two other Outstanding schools, Jumeirah English Speaking School Arabian Ranches, (which has subsequently returned to Outstanding in 2018-19) and the Indian High School Dubai, also moved back to Very Good in the 2017-18 inspection round, albeit apparently for different reasons.

 In 2018-19, DIA was again rated Very Good for the second year.